Mary Eliza Kennard: Life

 Mary Eliza was born in Sydenham in 1850, the eldest daughter of Scottish parents Samuel Laing from Edinburgh and Mary Dickson (Cowan) Laing (1819–1902) from Orkney.
 Her father was chairman of the Brighton Railway as well as a noted author.

 Mary has been wrongly recorded as the daughter of Charles Wilson Faber. and there is a danger of the error becoming established, details of her birth and baptism are given.
 The error probably arose because in that period and earlier a "sister-in-law" was often referred to as simply a "sister", and Mary Eliza's sister Theresa Uzielli (1857–1943) was married to Walter Vavasour Faber (1857–1928), one of the sons of Charles Wilson Faber (1813–1878).
 Mary Eliza's parentage and early life are described in a brief contemporary biography, which quotes her as saying "I fancy that any small love of literature which I may possess is hereditary, since my father, who is now chairman of the Brighton Railway, has written several important books, notably Modern Science and Modern Thought, Problems of the Future etc., whilst my grandfather, Mr S. Laing, was also a well-known author in his day."

-Laing is also the sister of artist Florence Laing (1853-1952), who was wife of artist Edward Sherard Kennedy (1837-1900) and afterwards Joannes Gennadius, Greek ambassador to the UK.
-Florence, along with Joannes, would establish the Gennadius Library at the American School of Classical Studies at Athens (ASCSA).
+Laing's sister, artist Florence Laing (1853–1952), was married to the artist Edward Sherard Kennedy (1837–1900) and later to Joannes Gennadius, Greek ambassador to the UK.
+Florence, along with Joannes, established the Gennadius Library at the American School of Classical Studies at Athens (ASCSA).

 On 19 April 1870, at Saint Nicholas church, Brighton, Mary Eliza Laing married Edward Kennard (1842–1910), himself once a journalist, who became a landed gentleman by buying the Barn Estate on the borders of Leicestershire and Northamptonshire from the 18th Earl of Shrewsbury.
 This property was centred on a country house called The Barn at Little Bowden, one mile from the town of Market Harborough.
 Kennard had two sons in the 1870s, Lionel (b.
 1872) and Malcolm (1874-1934), and her first stories were written for them and were published in a volume called Twilight Tales.
 She took up writing in earnest to occupy her mind after her sons went away to school.

 Kennard's novels, beginning with The Right Sort (1883), are mostly set in her own rural world of hunting, shooting, and fishing.
 Landing a Prize (1891) was about salmon-fishing, and was the fruit of several summers spent salmon-fishing in Norway.
 With Bram Stoker, Arthur Conan Doyle, and others, she was one of the authors of the collaborative novel The Fate of Fenella (1892).